The intrepid explorations of Hannibal Taubes continue to bear fruit.

 While Party involvement in the rituals of larger official temples is common, such encroachment into local ritual practice is (so far) rare; but as usual, everyone is probably just going through the motions—like under Maoism, when the bard might perform a token new section before the traditional story that peasants actually wanted.
 Keep calm and carry on.

 *I heard a story that since the Danish for “king” is kong, King Kong was translated as Kong King, but disappointingly it turns out to be apocryphal.
+For a fractious yet melodious King Kong headline, see here.

 With thanks to Hannibal